Table of Contents

 Prepare 3D content (optional)

-You can create 3D objects through the mail menu.
-Note that 3D objects need to be placed under the Block node.
+Create 3D objects via the context menu.
+Note: 3D objects must be placed under Block nodes.

 validation

-After creation, you can adjust the position, size, etc., as needed.
+After creation, adjust position, scale, etc., as needed.

 validation